Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Discussion and implications

 \subsection{Numerical Implications}

 We now present a scheme to efficiently calculate the non-Poisson part of the noise, $d_{ij}$, according to our method.
 To do that, one would divide the fuel region (where the fission rate $\overline{F(\mathbf{x})}$, and hence our effective source, are non-zero) into $M$ small segments of nearly constant $\overline{F}$.
+This method introduces a systematic error if the minimal size of a segment is larger than the length scale of change in the neutron flux or fission density.
+If the segmentation becomes finer than this scale (which is of the order of a few centimeters - the diffusion length of the system), the systematic error can be made arbitrarily small (the resulting expressions converge to the exact result as the segmentation becomes finer).
+Note, however, that increasing the number of segments while keeping the total number of histories constant would not increase the statistical error significantly, and it might even help to reduce it, when using methods of variance reduction \cite{NonAnalogousMC2014}.
 The division can be according to fuel elements, parts of fuel elements, or to a particular grouping of fuel elements.
 For each segment $m\in\{1,..,M\}$, one would then assign the amplitude of the stochastic source, $s_m\equiv\int_{\mathbf{x}\in m}{d\mathbf{x}\big(\overline{\nu(\nu-1)F}\big)(\mathbf{x})}$, by solving once a standard time-independent source problem to find $\bar{\psi}(\mathbf{x})$, then evaluate the integrand using Eq.~(\ref{eq:manyF}).

 In principle, one can then try to use the Langevin method and solve for many realizations of the noise function $\epsilon(\mathbf{x},t)$.
-One may also expedite the calculations by solving, using a standard time-dependent transport code (either Monte Carlo code or a deterministic one), for $g_{1}(\vartheta,t\rightarrow D_{i},t')$ for multiple fission points as the starting point $\vartheta$.
+This approach will be useful in solving for the noise in discrete models of neutron transport, and will increase the numerical efficiency as a result of the fewer noise terms in this formulation, compared to the other approaches mentioned in Sec.~\ref{sec:intro}.
+In three-dimensional, heterogeneous problems, one may also expedite the calculations by solving, using a standard time-dependent transport code (either Monte Carlo code or a deterministic one), for $g_{1}(\vartheta,t\rightarrow D_{i},t')$ for multiple fission points as the starting point $\vartheta$.
 Defining the Green functions on each segment as

 and

 and then numerically integrating Eq.~(\ref{eq:d_ij_g1_g1}) using the approximation of homogeneous source $s_m$ at each segment $m$, leads to the sum

 Numerically integrating Eq.~(\ref{eq:Joint_prob2}) leads to